 Brand Drug coverage when a Generic Drug is available.
-If you, the Physician, or Heath Care Provider select a Brand Drug when a Generic Drug equivalent is available, you are responsible for the difference between the cost to the Claims Administrator for the Brand Drug and its Generic Drug equivalent plus the Tier 1 Copayment or Coinsurance.
+If you select a Brand Drug when a Generic Drug equivalent is available, you are responsible for the difference between the cost to the Claims Administrator for the Brand Drug and its Generic Drug equivalent plus the Tier 1 Copayment or Coinsurance.
 This difference in cost will not count towards any Calendar Year Pharmacy Deductible, medical Deductible, or the Calendar Year Out-of-Pocket Maximum.
-If you or your Physician believes a Brand Drug is Medically Necessary, either person may request a Medical Necessity Review.
+If your Physician or Health Care Provider prescribes a Brand Drug and indicates that a Generic Drug equivalent should not be substituted, you pay your applicable tier Copayment or Coinsurance.
+If your Physician or Health Care Provider does not indicate that a Generic Drug equivalent should not be substituted, you may request a Medical Necessity Review.
 If approved, the Brand Drug will be covered at the applicable Drug tier Copayment or Coinsurance.